Systematic Review on Learning-based Spectral CT: Perspectives

-Advances in spectral \ac{CT} represent the state of the art in the medical \ac{CT} field, which combines cutting-edge hardware for photon-counting and \ac{AI}-empowered software through deep learning.
+Advances in spectral \ac{CT} is a major frontier of the medical \ac{CT} field, which combines cutting-edge hardware for photon-counting detection and \ac{AI}-empowered software for deep learning-based reconstruction.
 As we have reviewed above, photon-counting spectral \ac{CT} promises to significantly improve the medical \ac{CT} performance in terms of spatial resolution, spectral resolution, tissue contrast, and dose efficiency.
-The distinguished capability of photon-counting \ac{CT} in material decomposition is clinically attractive to perform novel multi-contrast-enhanced studies and boost \ac{CT} in not only anatomical imaging but also functional or even cellular imaging tasks.
-All of these will be implemented using machine learning methods, most of which are in the form of deep neural networks, involving each key step in the whole imaging workflow.
+The distinguished capability of photon-counting \ac{CT} in material decomposition is clinically attractive to perform novel multi-contrast-enhanced studies and boost \ac{CT}, not only in anatomical imaging but also functional or even cellular imaging tasks.
+All of these can be implemented using machine learning methods or coupled with machine learning methods.
+Most of such machine learning methods are deep neural networks, involving each key step in the whole imaging workflow.

 Looking ahead, the convergence of photon-counting and deep-learning techniques will surely establish spectral \ac{CT} as the new standard of medical \ac{CT}.
-To realize the huge potential of photon-counting special \ac{CT}, there remain challenges to be addressed before task-specific methods and protocols can be successfully translated into clinical practice.
+To realize the huge potential of photon-counting spectral \ac{CT}, there remain challenges to be addressed before task-specific methods and protocols can be successfully translated into clinical practice.
 These challenges include but are not limited to the following aspects.